augustorl/react-swiper/README.md

   )
 }
 ```
+All functions must be disabled until the content is loaded.

-Check GitHub examples for more information.
+GitHub examples are currently outdated.